-An LLC allows you to use and control an asset, yet you will not own the asset in your name.
+An LLC allows you to use and control an asset without owning the asset in your personal name.
 Rather, it will be owned by the LLC or LLP.
 Therefore, by separating your assets into several LLC's, you are safeguarding them from being pulled into a lawsuit brought against you, as they are owned by the LLC.